danielpalstra/media-server-dockerfiles/README.md

 These are the directories on your host server that you want to expose to the docker containers.
 If you want to expose a nas drive you can mount it on your host server and expose it through one of these constants.

+This will give you a way to save state outside of the containers themselves, so that config and db files will persist.
+You can also setup a cronjob to backup these folders to the cloud incase of a drive failure.

 * DATADIR=(dir where all the config files and db files will be kept)
 * STORAGEDIR=(dir where all processed downloads will be saved)
 * TMPDIR=(dir where incomplete downloads will be saved)